Leafwing-Studios/Emergence/design/src/glossary.md

 ### Pipette

 The pipette is a tool to select an entity and/or its configuration directly from the screen.
-It works similarly to copy/paste functionality with the _clipboard_, but for a singular entity.
+It works similarly to copy/paste functionality with the [clipboard](glossary.md#clipboard), but for a singular entity.
 This is usually a UI tool instead of a physical tool to build in the game.

 ### Power